-- Hanging nodes are often used by meshers and supported by solvers to ease the mesh generation process. - However, in my practical experience hanging nodes tend to add a little of diffusion. - This is especially important if you are conducting LES simulations.
+- Hanging nodes are often used by meshers and supported by solvers to ease the mesh generation process. - However, hanging nodes tend to add a little of numerical diffusion due to the fast transition between small and large cells. - This is especially important if you are conducting LES simulations.